 Slide 63: Experiment Annotation

 Quite quickly we will have to start a labelling phase.
 We're going to find Lilian again.
 It is very important to work in collaboration with the team that is going to label the data.
 Why?
-Data your gold.
+Data is your gold.

 What we will do, is that we will first make small batches of data.
 Which will be used to refine the labelling rules.
 It is extremely important that the labels are carried out in the same way by everyone.

 Imagine you have to Zone some cats on images.
-Imagine you have a cat that is on a table and its tail disappear under the table and becomes visible again on the other side.
+Imagine you have a cat that is on a table and its tail disappears under the table and becomes visible again on the other side.
 An annotator may Zone the cat without the piece of tail and another one may select the cat with the full tail.

-With, its kind of data, the AI will not be able to learn well.
+With, this kind of data, the AI will not be able to learn well.
 It is very important to choose common rules, to refine the labelling rules according to each specific case that we encounter.

 Once the rules are well defined, the volume of labelling data can be increased.